 - 15.1 Staff recognise that adults at risk with Special Educational Needs and Disabilities can face additional safeguarding challenges and these are discussed in staff training.
 These additional barriers can include: - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the young person's disability without further exploration - Being more prone to peer group isolation - Assumptions that state approved care-givers are providing safe care for the young person - Being disproportionally impacted by behaviours such as bullying without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers - 15.2 It is recognised that students, due to their learning disability and possible related conditions and needs, will rely on staff to provide basic care needs along with support for communication and learning.
 This puts students in a less powerful position than staff and as a result they are more likely to experience abuse than other young adults. - 15.3 All staff receive training about the specific needs of students with disabilities.
 This includes recognising the difficulties with recognising abuse, communicating worries/concerns and the need for professional curiosity.
-All staff know that they need to report any concerns, however small. - 15.4 College staff always consider extra pastoral support for students with SEND to address these additional challenges.
+All staff know that they need to report any concerns, however small. - 15.4 College staff will consider extra pastoral support and attention for any student with SEND or health issues, along with ensuring appropriate support for communication is in place.
+Staff will make reference to the SEND Code of Practice, the document 'supporting students with medical conditions in school' and will also consult specialist organisations such as SENDIASS, The council for Disabled Children and MENCAP, as necessary.